marco262/my_wiki/data/monster/white-dragon.md

 * Chilly fog lightly obscures the land within 6 miles of the dragon's lair.
 * Freezing precipitation falls within 6 miles of the dragon's lair, sometimes forming blizzard conditions when the dragon is at rest.
 * Icy walls block off areas in the dragon's lair.
-Each wall is 6 inches thick, and a 10-foot section has AC 5, 15 hit points, vulnerability to fire damage, and immunity to acid, cold, necrotic, poison, and psychic damage. _
-If the dragon wishes to move through a wall, it can do so without slowing down.
+Each wall is 6 inches thick, and a 10-foot section has AC 5, 15 hit points, vulnerability to fire damage, and immunity to acid, cold, necrotic, poison, and psychic damage.<br>If the dragon wishes to move through a wall, it can do so without slowing down.
 The portion of the wall the dragon moves through is destroyed, however.

 If the dragon dies, the fog and precipitation fade within 1 day.
 The ice walls melt over the course of 1d10 days.